 Medicare Part B Co-Insurance

 Under Part B, covered services carry a pre-determined, Medicare-approved cost.
-Your Part B insurance pays 80 percent of the approved amount.
+In most cases, your Part B insurance pays 80 percent of the approved amount.
 You are responsible for the remainder.

 Medicare Part A Co-Insurance